Social Emotional Learning

 Positive Behavior Interventions and Supports (PBIS)

 PBIS is a system of creating agreed upon expectations that are common school-wide for spaces such as hallways, the lunchroom, bathroom, and playground.
-We then teach into and practice these expectations explicitly, so each student develops a clear understanding of what the expectation does and doesn’t look like, feel like, and sound like.
+We then teach into and practice these expectations, so each student develops a clear understanding of what the expectation does and doesn’t look like, feel like, and sound like.
 This teaching happens not only on the first day of school but in classroom meetings and throughout the year, when returning from vacations and holidays, during interactions with students throughout the day, and when there is a specific issue to address.
+All school staff use the same language when talking about the expectations.
+This decreases student anxiety by ensuring them that each space, whether its the classroom, library, cafeteria or office, has the same expectations.

-As a school, we then focus on positively reinforcing students when they are meeting expectations and providing additional supports and natural consequences when they struggle to meet expectations.
-These supports and natural consequences can include classroom supports (such as preferential seating or other modifications), re-teaching the expectation during non-academic time, doing a “Walk & Think” on the track at recess (to deescalate and problem solve behaviors while still getting physical activity), having a parent conference, and developing a Student Behavior Support Plan.
+As a school, we then focus on positively reinforcing students when they are meeting expectations and providing additional supports when they struggle to meet them.
+These supports can include classroom supports (such as preferential seating or other modifications), re-teaching and practicing the expectation during non-academic time, having a parent conference, and developing a Student Behavior Support Plan.

 RULER Approach to Social Emotional Learning